erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

     </a>
 </p>

-As part of the Capstone project, you will assume the role of an Associate Data Engineer who has recently joined an e-commerce organization.
-You will be presented with a business challenge that requires designing and building a "Data Platform" for a retailer data analytics.
+As part of your Capstone project, you will take on the role of an Associate Data Engineer who has recently joined an e-commerce organization.
+You’ll be tasked with tackling a significant business challenge: designing and building a comprehensive "Data Platform" for retail data analytics.
+This project will allow you to apply your skills in data engineering to create a solution that supports informed decision-making and enhances the organization's analytical capabilities.

 <p style="text-align:center">
     <a href="https://www.coursera.org/learn/data-enginering-capstone-project?specialization=ibm-data-engineer" target="_blank">